 New work-in-development for the series Common Ground

 Bathers II - Temescal Public Pool Works 2 (Life painting from memory)

-Oil paint on paper, duct tape
+Oil paint on paper, duck tape

 A new series, Murmurations, borrowing a wonderful metaphor from Rebecca Solnit.

 "a murmuration, one of those great flocks of birds in flight that seems to swell and contract and shift as the myriad individual creatures climb and bank and turn together, not crashing into each other, not drifting apart."